 Shown here is a wonderfully original and very rare Charles I clockmakers brass sundial which is dated 1634.
-Complete with its original gnomon and unusual fancily shaped gnomon back support, the dial is anonymous and measures 7.85 inches square.
+Complete with its original knife-edge gnomon and unusual fancily shaped gnomon back support, the dial is anonymous and measures 7.85 inches square.
 The sundial, which has a gnomon angle of 53 degrees latitude has been made with brass rivets to hold the gnomon and back support in place.

 The sundial is mobile enough to be used in different parts of the house or garden to reset the clock(s) of the house.
 However, having the very sturdy gnomon back support attached to the dial suggests to me that this sundial was also originally custom made for its first owner to able to use it whilst travelling either by foot or on horseback as the gnomon support is there to strengthen, protect and shield the gnomon from getting damaged or bent whilst travelling.

 Above The original thin-edge gnomon has an angle of 53 degrees latitude.
 Private collection, Photographed by Lee Borrett.